The City Secretary attends and prepares official minutes of the City Council meetings and serves as the custodian of the following city records:

 City elections are ordered by the City Council and managed by the City Secretary.
 City elections are conducted in accordance with the Texas Election Code.
 The City of Marshall contracts with Harrison County to administer elections and tabulate ballots.

-- The General Election for City Commissioner Districts 1, 2, 3, and 4 will be held on Saturday, May 1, 2021 at the Harrison County Elections Office, 415 East Burleson Street, Marshall, Texas 75670.
+- The General Election for City Council Districts 1, 2, 3, and 4 will be held on Saturday, May 1, 2021 at the Harrison County Elections Office, 415 East Burleson Street, Marshall, Texas 75670.
 Candidates may submit an Application for Place on General Election Ballot between January 13, 2021 and February 12, 2021 at the City Secretary’s Office.

 Results of November 3, 2020 Elections